Tents Guide for Scouts

 When you’re ready to think about getting your own tent, here are some key features to look for in a three-season tent that’s great for scouting:

-1. Weight - a trail worthy tent for 2 persons should be around 5 lbs or less.
-Weight can be distributed by splitting up the tent or other crew gear (fuel, stoves, food).
+2. Weight - A tent for 2 scouts should be around 4-7 lbs.
+When we are on the trail weight can be distributed by splitting up the tent or other crew gear (fuel, stoves, food).
+When scouts start doing longer trecks they may look for lighter equipment.
 There are lots of choices in the 4-5 1/2 lbs range.

 3. Price - Lots of tents are available in the $125-$200 price range.
 Look for sales to save plenty of money (*Also see Manufacturers and Discounts at the end of the Backpacking page).
 Note: a good manufacturer will stand behind their products and help with issues on their equipment.
 You may want to be wary of brands you cannot find good information or trusted reviews on.